NC State Extension Publications

 Skip to Residential Recommendations

 Parasitic wasps and tachinid flies are active parasites of spiny oakslugs.
 This may explain why although the moths lay lots of eggs, spiny oakslugs are usually not abundant.
 Because this species is found in woodlands that are never sprayed with insecticides, it is susceptible to most insecticides labeled for home landscape use (especially pyrethroids) for sale in the garden sections of big box stores and garden centers.
+When used as directed, pyrethroids are very toxic to insects but are not particularly hazardous to humans and pets (other than fish-avoid using pyrethroids around pools, ponds, and streams).
 For a list of pesticides labeled for caterpillar suppression see the North Carolina Agricultural Chemicals Manual.

 Other Resources